-The Washington Post published a list of books for women from Gen Y who are entering the workforce.
+The Washington Post published a list of books for women from Millennials who are entering the workforce.
 It’s a little late for that, because this year is the first college graduation for Generation Z.

 It’s time to make a mental shift.
-Every time you imagine what your kid will be doing when they grow up, play this game: If Generation Y would like it then Generation Z won’t.
+Every time you imagine what your kid will be doing when they grow up, play this game: If Millennials would like it then Generation Z won’t.

 Your kid won’t climb ladders.
 Generation Z is unimpressed with the idea of disruption.
 The Internet has been disrupting everything since the 90s.
 Generation Z wants to put things back together in a way that creates justice for all.
 MBA applications will continue to decrease because Gen Z wants to elevate institutions rather than elevate themselves.
 And you don’t need an MBA if you want to stick with everyone else.

 Your kid won’t drive.
 Expensive cars will give way to cheap green cars and cars that are shared.
 Public transportation will get less expensive because Generation Z is very, very price sensitive.
 And while getting a driver’s license used to be a trope of teenage years, 30 percent of Generation Z says they don’t plan on getting a driver’s license.
 Ever.

 Your kid won’t go to law school.
 Most practicing lawyers struggle to pay back their school loans, which means the law schools are overpriced.
 The unemployment rate among law school grads is so high that some people think it’s fraudulent.
 And law schools (more than other graduate schools) are set up so that kids with wealthy parents get higher grades.
 Generation Z is repelled by this sort of structural unfairness, and being part of the problem will be unacceptable.
 This is much different from how Millennials leveraged inequality to solidify their status.